dackst/nayuta/readme.md

 1. Download xdelta patch from latest<sup>[1](#note1)</sup> [release](https://github.com/dackst/nayuta/releases).

-2. Apply the xdelta patch to an unmodified Japanese Nayuta no Kiseki iso<sup>[2](#note2)</sup>.
-If on Windows, the easiest thing to do would probably be to use [xdeltaUI](https://www.romhacking.net/utilities/598/):
+2. Apply the xdelta patch to an unmodified Nayuta no Kiseki ISO<sup>[2](#note2)</sup>.

-    1. Click **Open...** next to **Patch:** and select the xdelta file you downloaded.
-    2. Click **Open..** next to **Source File:** and select the corresponding ISO disk image.
-    3. Click **...** next to **Output File:** to specify the name and location of the new patched ISO disk image.
-The new name should end in ".iso" or ".ISO" in order to be recognized by PSP CFWs and emulators.
-[Here is an example](https://i.imgur.com/6Z65wjP.png) with all the inputs filled in.
-Your exact names and locations are likely to be different.
-    4. Click **Patch** and wait for the new file to be generated.
-This may take a while and cause the program to appear to stop responding.
+    The easiest and most widely applicable method of doing this would probably be to use a web-based patcher, like those located [here](https://www.romhacking.net/patch/) or [here](https://hack64.net/tools/patcher.php).
+On Windows, you can also use [xdeltaUI](https://www.romhacking.net/utilities/598/).
+I've had success with [this](https://www.romhacking.net/utilities/959/) on Android.

+    Select the xdelta file you downloaded when prompted for a "Patch".
+Select your Nayuta no Kiseki ISO when asked for a "Source" or "ROM".

+    Be sure to supply a name for the output file that ends in ".iso" or ".ISO" so that the patched file is recognized by PSP CFWs and emulators.

-   Otherwise, if you have xdelta3 installed elsewhere, you should also be able to run something similar to this with the desired filenames swapped in:
+    If xdelta3 is already installed on your system elsewhere, you should also be able to run something similar to this:
 ```
 xdelta3 -ds original.iso patch.xdelta patched.iso
 ```